uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ## 5. Jupyter Notebook Demos
 ***
-Below is a list of tutorial Jupyter Notebooks that demonstrate various SDK functions that may be helpful for the analysis of data in a Gen3 workspace.
+Below are three tutorial Jupyter Notebooks that demonstrate various SDK functions that may be helpful for the analysis of data in a Gen3 workspace.
 When finished, please, shut down the workspace server by clicking the "Terminate Workspace" button.

-1. How to get started using the Gen3 SDK with the ["Gen3_authentication notebook"](Gen3_authentication.ipynb).
-This Jupyter Notebook should be run in the workspace of the [gen3.datacommons.io](gen3.datacommons.io.).

-2. Download node files, show/select data, and plot with this [notebook](notebook2_canine.ipynb).
-This Jupyter Notebook should be run in the workspace of the [canine datacommons](https://caninedc.org/workspace).
+1. Find this notebook ["Gen3_authentication notebook"](Gen3_authentication.html) to help guide you how to authenticate from the terminal or from the workspace (download also as [.ipynb file](Gen3_authentication.ipynb)).
+Note that users do need to authenticate when using the SDK from the terminal, but do not need to authenticate once being logged in and working in the workspace of a Data Commons.

+2. Download node files, show/select data, and plot with this [notebook](notebook2_canine.html) using data hosted on the [Canine Data Commons](https://caninedc.org).
+Users can upload this notebook as an [.ipynb file](notebook2_canine.ipynb) to the workspace of the Canine Data Commons to start their analysis.
+Note, that bringing in files into the workspace as explained in this notebook can be also achieved on selected Data Commons by clicking the "Export to Workspace" button on the Exploration Page; please also note, that once files are exported from the Exploration page, users do not need to authenticate anymore in the workspace.

 3. Download data files and metadata using the gen3-client and the Gen3 SDK, respectively, and bring them into the workspace.
 Run gene expression analysis and statistical analysis on the data files and metadata, respectively, and plot the outcome in different scenarios.
-This Jupyter [Data Analysis Notebook](notebook3_gen3datacommonsio.ipynb) should be run in the workspace of the [gen3.datacommons.io](gen3.datacommons.io.).
+This Jupyter [Data Analysis Notebook](notebook3_gen3datacommonsio.html) uses data hosted on the generic Data Commons [gen3.datacommons.io](gen3.datacommons.io).
+Upload this notebook as an [.ipynb file](notebook3_gen3datacommonsio.ipynb) to the workspace of the Generic Data Commons and start your analysis.
+Note, that bringing in files into the workspace as explained in this notebook can be also achieved on selected Data Commons by clicking the "Export to Workspace" button on the Exploration Page; please also note, that once files are exported from the Exploration page, users do not need to authenticate anymore in the workspace.